bkesterbyld/maroon-potato/src/pages/index.md

       - title: enterprise data management as simple as a spreadsheet
         subtitle: ''
         content: >
-          Above unifies data modeling, storage and manipulation into an easy, no code experience.
-You can store all kinds of data through a single interface without knowing anything about databases— we distribute it across SQL, NoSQL and object stores behind the scenes.
-Logic agents enable you to implement transformations, CRUD, real-time analytics and more.
+          Above unifies data modeling, storage and manipulation into an easy experience accessible to anyone.
+You can store all kinds of data through a single interface without knowing anything about databases— it gets distributed across SQL, NoSQL and object stores behind the scenes.
+No code logic agents enable you to implement transformations, CRUD, real-time analytics and more.
         actions: []
         image: images/spreadsheet.png
         media_position: right